-A journaling project tied to culture, self-expression, and college/career counseling with Native American youth through the American Indian Recruitment (AIR) Tutorial program; and
+A journaling project tied to culture, self-expression, and college/career counseling with Native American youth through the American Indian Recruitment (AIR) Tutorial program.

-A service-learning project that seeks to improve literacy, public speaking, and critical thinking skills at the Montgomery Intersession Academy.
+A service-learning program for middle school students that seeks to improve literacy, public speaking, and critical thinking skills at the Montgomery Intersession Academy.

 Youth to College